If your work history reads like a series of HR job descriptions, ask yourself these questions about each position:

 - For each bullet item, ask yourself, “So what?”

 Let’s say you’re an HR trainer, and you developed a career advancement program for managers.
 So what?
-Well, maybe that resulted in 90% of managers being promoted in your division, compared to 80% in other divisions.
+Well, maybe that resulted in 85% of the participants being promoted within a year after the program.
 Now you have the makings of a much more impressive bullet point.

 Don’t be daunted if not every question leads to material you can add to the resume.
 When I write resumes for clients, I ask maybe 50 questions or more, and if half of them lead to great material we’re doing really well!